parrot-ha/scripts/README.md

 # scripts
-Various scripts to installing and running Parrot Hub
+Various scripts for installing and running Parrot Hub